-Linum perenne, commonly known as perennial flax, is a short-lived perennial shrub native to Europe that generally grows 1 to 2 feet tall.
+Linum perenne, commonly known as perennial flax, is a short-lived shrub native to Europe that generally grows 1 to 2 feet tall.
 Perennial flax belongs to the Linaceae (flax) family, and its original range extended from Europe to western Asia.

 Linum is a genus of around 200 species of flowering plants.
 It blooms profusely for up to eight weeks in late spring.
 The sky-blue flowers open early in the sunny mornings, but the petals usually fall in the late afternoon.